zilverline/ruby-style-guide/README.md

     FooError = Class.new(StandardError)
     ```

+### Methods

-* Avoid single-line methods.
+Avoid single-line methods.
 Although they are somewhat popular in the
 wild, there are a few peculiarities about their definition syntax
 that make their use undesirable.
 At any rate - there should be no more
 than one expression in a single-line method.

     ```Ruby
     # bad